"I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well." - Psalm 139:14 (NIV)

-When I was a kid, I struggled with insecurities about my looks.
+When I was a kid, I struggled with the way I looked.

-When I was 14-years-old, I got my first job at Dunkin' Donuts just so I could buy extra clothes and shoes.
-Fashion became my high and a necessary part of my life.
+When I was 14 years old, I got my first job at Dunkin' Donuts just so I could buy extra clothes and shoes.
+Fashion became my high and necessary part of my life.

 Naturally, as I got older, I was attracted to guys who took pride in their appearance.
-But, I soon realized that many of them were as insecure as I was.
-And no amount of nice clothes can hide who the person is behind the clothes.
+But I soon realized that many of them were as insecure as I was.
+No amount of nice clothes can hide the person behind them.

-There's a scene in the movie, The Pursuit of Happyness, where Will Smith goes into an interview with a wife beater and jeans on, and paint marks all over him.
-He was dressed in "bummy" attire, but his confidence won him the internship.
+There's a scene in the movie, The Pursuit of Happyness, where Will Smith goes into an interview dressed in a white tank top, jeans, and with paint marks all over him.
+He was dressed unprofessionally, but his confidence won him the internship.

-That scene is so awesome because it reminds us that who we are inside is more important than what we wear.
-And yes, this is coming from someone who loves to dress up.
+That scene reminds us that who we are inside is more important than what we wear — this is coming from someone who loves to dress up.

 Have you ever wondered why the Bible is silent on the physical characteristics of Jesus?
 I believe it's so we can focus on His teaching and not be distracted by the irrelevant details of how he looked.

-I mean, let's think about this ... if Jesus was "drop dead gorgeous" and dressed in the finest clothes, he would've drawn a lot of attention to himself for the wrong reasons.
+If Jesus was very handsome and dressed in the finest clothes, he would've drawn a lot of attention to himself for the wrong reasons.
 And it might be hard for most of us to relate to Him.

-Jesus wanted to be effective in his assigned mission.
-And to do so, he had to make sure that people only paid attention to one thing: his teachings.
+Jesus needed to be effective in his assigned mission, and to do so, he had to make sure that people only paid attention to one thing: his teachings.

-You can be the best-dressed man or most fashionable woman in the world, but if you don't see yourself through the lens that God sees you through, you'll be ineffective in the mission that He has specifically for YOU.
+You can turn to material things or even vices to mask your insecurities, but if you don't see yourself through the lens that God sees you through, you'll be ineffective in the mission that He has specifically for you.

-I had to learn that the hard way.
-My physical appearance said, "She's very confident," but on the inside, I was screaming to be loved...
+I had to learn that lesson the hard way.
+My physical appearance told people that I was confident, but on the inside, I was screaming to be loved.
 I was screaming for acceptance for who I was without my mask.

 Psalms 139:14 says, "I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well."